-Although these three issues represent just a fraction of the securities issued that month, they do illustrate an initial public offering, an additional stock offering by an already-public company, and a debt offering.
-After reading this chapter, you should have a better understanding of the procedures these and other firms use to issue securities.
-The previous three chapters described how a company makes capital structure and dividend policy decisions.
-Those decisions affect both the firm's need for new capital and the form or forms in which this capital is raised.
+Previous chapters described how a company makes capital structure and dividend policy decisions.
+Those decisions affect a firm's need for new capital and the form or forms in which this capital is raised.
 We now discuss the actual process of raising capital, including the roles played by investment banks and regulatory agencies.